-There’s very little point in buying a camera that doesn’t film in high definition – 720p or 1080p – as the whole reason for getting a dash cam is that it clearly records what is happening on the road in front of you.
-If your dashboard cam doesn’t record in HD then it can be difficult to make out, so make sure you prioritise video quality.
+There’s very little point in buying a camera that doesn’t film in high definition (720p or 1080p) as the whole reason for getting a dash cam is that it clearly records what is happening on the road in front of you.
+If your dash dashboard cam doesn’t record in HD then it can be difficult to make out, so make sure you prioritise video quality.

 - Watch night videos rather than day videos.
 Most HD cameras, even the cheaper ones, perform well in the day.
 To see how well a dash cam really performs, you need to see how it performs in poor lighting conditions.

 - Watch videos from real users, not from the manufacturer.
 The manufacturer videos usually appear better than real user videos.
-They may be using a better lens on the camera.
-They may mount the camera on the outside of the windshield to minimize glare.
-They may be recording at a higher bit rate.
-They may record in perfect lighting conditions (night videos in well lit streets).
-Videos from Russian camera owners are more representative of the video quality than videos shot in Asia.
+They may be using a better lens on the camera or mount the camera on the outside of the windshield to minimize glare.
+They could also be recording at a higher bit rate or in perfect lighting conditions (night videos in well-lit streets).

 - Be wary of videos from review sites, particularly if they are selling the camera.
 Some review sites get their cameras from the manufacturer.
 The manufacturer may have provided a “ringer”, a better camera than what is available to purchase.

-- Also look at how wide the recording angle of the video recording.
-Note that most manufacturers greatly exaggerate the viewing angle.
+- Also look at how wide the recording angle of the video recording is – note that most manufacturers greatly exaggerate the viewing angle.
 When the real recording angle is known, we have included this information on our dash cam FAQ pages.

 Similar to video quality, it’s important to choose a dashboard camera you can trust to capture the critical footage.
-Cheap/unreliable dash cams can suffer from recording drops, faulty sensors and blurry picture recording, so should be avoided as a general rule.
+Cheap/unreliable dash cams can suffer from recording drops, faulty sensors and blurry picture recording, so should be avoided.